SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Related Work

 \subsection{Agentic Workflows and Visualization Systems}

-LLMs are embedded in visualization workflows, prompting the need to evaluate not only their capabilities but also how they interact with tools and analysts.
-Dhanoa et al.~\cite{dhanoa2025agentic} framed this shift as agentic visualization, defining design patterns that highlight the balance between autonomous actions and analyst control.
+LLMs are embedded in visualization workflows, necessitating evaluation not only of their capabilities but also of their interactions with tools and analysts.
+Dhanoa et al.\ \cite{dhanoa2025agentic} framed this shift as agentic visualization, defining design patterns that balance autonomous actions and analyst control.
 Systems in this space span a wide range of integration strategies and levels of agent responsibility.

 Recent systems integrate LLMs directly into visualization and analysis pipelines.
 VOICE~\cite{jia2025voice} provides a multimodal conversational assistant that interprets visualizations and explains features, illustrating how agents can support analytic reasoning.
 IntuiTF~\cite{wang2025intuitf} shows that MLLMs can steer transfer functions and low-level rendering parameters through iterative visual feedback.
 CoDA~\cite{chen2025coda} treats visualization more broadly as a collaborative multi-agent workflow in which specialized agents negotiate specification, refinement, and validation.
 These ideas extend to tool-integrated systems that operate on scientific data and utilize visualization software.
 AVA~\cite{liu2024ava} leverages multimodal perception to refine renderings in response to high-level natural language goals.
 ChatVis~\cite{peterka2025chatvis} translates natural language into ParaView scripts to support non-experts.
 ParaView-MCP~\cite{liu2025paraview} generalizes this to a persistent tool-using agent capable of multi-step manipulation and stateful interaction across visualization sessions.